CGAL/cgal/README.md

 it is no longer needed to build CGAL libraries before it can be used.**

-Head over to the [CGAL manual](https://doc.cgal.org/latest/Manual/general_intro.html) for usage guides and tutorials that will get you started smoothly.
+Head over to the [CGAL manual](https://doc.cgal.org/latest/Manual/general_intro.html) for usage guides and tutorials that will get you started smoothly with this C++ Library.

 License
 =======